Coming Under Fire

 First things first, I came across three short reviews of "Crossfire", which also goes by the name "Killer Obsession", and each of those reviews obsessed about how the military uniforms were wrong.
 Whilst I am no expert on the way military uniforms should be worn what I will say is; if that sort of detail is important to your enjoyment of a movie when it isn't pivotal to the storyline then maybe you should give "Crossfire" a miss.
 And I am sure it is not just the authenticity of the uniforms which is wrong in this made for TV movie as I am sure police procedure gets thrown to the wayside as well.

 Now "Crossfire" has many plus points starting with Claude Desrosiers solid and at times stylish directing, not that the directing is anything out of the ordinary but he gets the balance right.
-As such the use of close ups and slow motion combined with almost ethereal music gives the movie the style which makes it work without over powering and without feeling too routine.
+As such the use of close ups and slow motion combined with almost ethereal music gives the movie the style which makes it work without over powering story.
 On top of that Desrosiers does a nice job of the flashback scenes of combat, clearly made on limited funds but delivering the important story detail.

 Anyway "Crossfire" is of course a made for TV movie and like so many of these movies has a storyline which comes down to a woman accused of a crime and trying to prove her innocence whilst we question the nice guy in her life, a soldier with political ambitions.
-But the USP of "Crossfire" is not so much that we have soldiers but that Samantha can't remember what happened on the night in question and so not only doesn't trust her own memory but doesn't know who she can trust.
+But the USP of "Crossfire" is not so much that we have soldiers but that Samantha can't remember what happened on the night in question and so not only doesn't trust her own memory but doesn't know who she can trust when it came to the deaths of her colleagues.
 Truth be told it is all pretty familiar but in this case it works and Roxanne McKee does a nice job of delivering the fear aspect which comes with the flashbacks she keeps on suffering

 What this all boils down to is that "Crossfire" whilst a familiar themed movie with a woman trying to remember what happened to prove her innocence it is nicely put together to make it entertaining for those who enjoy made for TV movies and who don't obsess over details.